rezmansouri/dkist-seg/docs/week_1.md

 There are lots of arguments, such as thresholds, etc. which need to be defined.

 ## Other notes
-The DKIST data has $R$ domain, and cannot be visualized in raw format.
-Needs normalization to $[0, 1]$, and thus possible loss of information for the labeling stage (but not the segmentation task).
+The DKIST data has R domain, and cannot be visualized in raw format.
+Needs normalization to [0, 1], and thus possible loss of information for the labeling stage (but not the segmentation task).